jjorozcodev/TodoApp-ReactJs/README.md

 # TodoApp-ReactJs
-Todo App with ASP.Net Core and React Js
+ToDo list app built with ASP.Net Core with React.js and .NET 7.
+Using SQL Server, EF and Web API in the backend.